Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

  ---
  `ip_configuration` block supports the following:
- - `application_gateway_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Application Gateway which this Orchestrated Virtual Machine Scale Set should be connected to.
+ - `application_gateway_backend_address_pool_ids` - (Optional) A set of Backend Address Pools IDs from a Application Gateway which this Orchestrated Virtual Machine Scale Set should be connected to.
- - `application_security_group_ids` - (Optional) A list of Application Security Group IDs which this Orchestrated Virtual Machine Scale Set should be connected to.
+ - `application_security_group_ids` - (Optional) A set of Application Security Group IDs which this Orchestrated Virtual Machine Scale Set should be connected to.
- - `load_balancer_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Load Balancer which this Orchestrated Virtual Machine Scale Set should be connected to.
+ - `load_balancer_backend_address_pool_ids` - (Optional) A set of Backend Address Pools IDs from a Load Balancer which this Orchestrated Virtual Machine Scale Set should be connected to.

 > Note: When using this field you'll also need to configure a Rule for the Load Balancer, and use a depends\_on between this resource and the Load Balancer Rule.